Katinor/QuadraThermometer/README.md

 - RC5 - FND - C
 - RC6 - FND - B
 - RC7 - FND - A

+# MODE
+- Clock
+  - LED 1 is ON
+  - button A to change view (H:M <-> M:S)
+  - button B to call Thermometer MODE
+  - button C to call Clock Setting MODE
+- Thermometer
+  - LED 2 is ON
+  - button A to push a stack
+  - button B to call Clock MODE
+  - button C to call POP MODE
+- Clock Setting
+  - LED 1 is on
+  - button A to make value up
+  - button B to make value down
+  - button C to go next step
+  - when change current SEC, button A and B may reset it
+- POP - Clock
+  - button A to change view
+  - button B to call POP - Thermometer MODE
+  - button C to pop a stack
+- POP - Thermometer
+  - button A do nothing
+  - button B to call POP - Clock MODE
+  - button C to pop a stack

 # TODO
 - (COMPLETE) Remake CONV subroutine (Out of Date)